HISTORY 101 U.S. History to 1877 Credits: 3

 HISTORY 400WI Special Studies Credits: 1-3

 HISTORY 404 Women and Gender in Latin America Credits: 3

 HISTORY 406 Modern Latin America Credits: 3

 This course studies social, political, economic and cultural trends in Latin America in the nineteenth and twentieth centuries.
-Discussion topics include nation building after independence with an emphasis on gender and race in the creation of national identities and new forms of social stratification; integration of national economies into the world economic system; the expansion of political participation and citizenship; immigration (national and transnational) and the tensions caused by the forces of modernization and tradition.
-Although the purpose of the course is to provide a general background for a large and diverse region (more than 20 countries), case studies from Argentina, Mexico and Brazil will illustrate the above-mentioned themes and will provide the basis for a comparative regional perspective.
+Discussion topics include nation building after independence with an emphasis on gender and race in the creation of national identities and new forms of social stratification; integration of national economies into the world economic system; the expansion of political participation and citizenship; immigration and the tensions caused by the forces of modernization and tradition.